Kgkkjjj/WebBrowser/README.md

 # OpenB - GTK Web Browser

 OpenB is a small web browser written in C using GTK 3 and WebKit2GTK.
-It provides a simple interface with fast loading through WebKit's browser cache, keyboard shortcuts, and a customizable home page.
+It provides a simple interface with keyboard shortcuts and a customizable home page.
+Pages load quickly thanks to WebKit's disk cache, which is stored under `~/.cache/openb`.
 The toolbar includes navigation controls, a new window button and an **Info** dialog describing the browser.

 ## Building